Laguna

 Members shall reside in South Orange County.
 Like all NCL, Inc. Chapters, Laguna aims to foster the mother-daughter relationship by serving its communities together.

-The Laguna Chapter was founded in 1984 starting with 85 mothers and their 99 daughters.
-Today, more than 300 active members are serving 21 philanthropies in Orange County.
-These non-profit organizations meet a variety of needs within the community ranging from children with special needs, senior populations, families at risk, environmental sustainability and food insecurity.
+Established in 1984, the Laguna Chapter began with 85 mothers and their 99 daughters.
+Today, it boasts an active membership of over 220, dedicating their efforts to serving 21 philanthropic causes within Orange County.
+These non-profit organizations encompass a diverse range of community needs, including support for children with special needs, assistance to senior populations, aid to families at risk, environmental sustainability initiatives, and addressing food insecurity.

 Follow Us!